Coder-by-Passion-Arka/DDD-Team-4/Rajshree.md

 ---

+## 📅 08-07-2025
+Worked on drafting, formatting, and organizing content for the report.
+Refined structure and added relevant sections.

+---

 ## 📅 07-07-2025
 Worked on API testing for various backend endpoints to ensure correct functionality, data validation, and error handling.
 Verified authentication, data retrieval, and response structure across different scenarios.